martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 send a fatal TLS `no_renegotiation` alert.

-The server populates the `application_context_id` extension with the same value previously used in the WAITING_FOR_AUTH frame.
+The server populates the `application_context_id` extension with the same value it previously sent in a WAITING_FOR_AUTH frame.

 Absence of an `application_context_id` extension or an empty value from the server MUST be treated as a fatal error; endpoints MAY send a fatal TLS